Q. What is a corn?

 Q. What treatments are available?

-A. There are many treatments available and any good chiropodist will be able to offer many options.
-In theory the quickest, most convenient method is cryosurgery.
-This is where verrucas are frozen.
-I use nitrous oxide for this, as the depth of freeze is less severe than liquid nitrogen.
-Once frozen the patient can forget about the verruca until the next visit.
+There are many treatments available and any good chiropodist will be able to offer many options.
+In theory the quickest, most convenient method is Swift Microwave Therapy.
 They can swim without fear of passing it on to anyone else.

 For those where cryosurgery is not suited topical treatments containing salicylic acid can be used.
 There are many varieties available to choose from.
 I use a machine called a Bio-gun that direct a stream of negatively charged ions at the verruca and as they pass through they help to kill off the virus, this is used in conjunction with a topical treatment.

 There are homeopathic remedies available such as Teatree oil, Marigold tincture, and Thuja.
 All treatments are best administered on the advice of the chiropodist